 - Consider blood cultures, CXR and MRI scan, and psychometric testing as appropriate to confirm diagnosis.

 - Specialist assessment is required to determine the subtype of dementia.
-If this cannot be done on clinical grounds, perfusion hexamethylpropyleneamine oxime (HMPAO) single-photon emission computed tomography (SPECT) may be used to distinguish between Alzheimer's disease, vascular dementia and frontotemporal dementia.
+If this cannot be done on clinical grounds, perfusion hexamethylpropyleneamine oxime (HMPAO) single-photon emission computerised tomography (SPECT) may be used to distinguish between Alzheimer's disease, vascular dementia and frontotemporal dementia.
 This is not useful in the presence of Down's syndrome.